 SPF 100 means 99% of UVB rays are blocked

-Notice that once you hit an SPF of 10 then 90% the percent of UVB rays blocked.
+Notice that once you hit an SPF of 10 a sunscreen blocks 90% the percent of UVB rays.
 After that, the percent of UVB blocked doesn’t go up very much as the SPF numbers go up.
 The sweet spot is SPF 30 where 97% of the UVB rays are blocked, and most dermatologist’s agree.

-Remember, you have to put the correct amount of sunscreen on for this protection.
+This is a really important point to understand.
 For the average adult, that means 1 oz (a shot glass) per application when in a bathing suit, and reapplied every 2 hours or after water contact.
 That means a day in the beach should use up ½ to ¼ of an 8 oz. bottle of sunscreen!

 Plus, organic sunscreens break down as they block the UV rays.
 Mineral sunscreens are structurally more durable and can last longer on your skin.
 They are usually combined in products with organic sunscreen ingredients so we still recommend reapplication every 2 hours, but I think the added protection matters.
 All the dramatic sunburns that my patients have brought to my office over the years happened with the use of 'organic' sunscreens.

-UVA protection is also critically important for anti-aging and skin cancer prevention because UVA:
+UVA protection is critically important for anti-aging and skin cancer prevention.

-- Causes the wrinkles and skin thinning that most people think come with age
+- UVA causes the wrinkles and skin thinning that most people think come with age

-- Plays a role in causing skin cancers
+- UVA plays a role in causing skin cancers

-UVA is out all day, all year, and the SPF on a product tells you very little about UVA protection.
+UVA is very damaging to skin.
+The UVA rays are out all day, all year, and the SPF on a product tells you very little about UVA protection.
 A sunscreen product can claim to give UVA protection even if it doesn’t protect you from all the bad UVA rays.
 Look for a product labeled Broad Spectrum AND SPF 30 or higher to be certain you are also getting good UVA protection.
 I also recommend that the product be formulated with at least 5% or more zinc oxide because:

 - Zinc oxide is the only ingredient that blocks all the way through the UVA wave spectrum to 400nm, though titanium dioxide goes almost to 400nm too.